The Health Hazards of Basement Offices

-Unemployment has led to the rise of professionals starting their own businesses.
+In recent years, there has been a rise of professionals starting their own businesses.
 To save money, many newly minted entrepreneurs work from home.
 But if they set up offices in their basements, they could be soon wheezing and coughing.
 And the problem never seems to go away.

 That’s because these barons of the basement are probably subjected to long-term mold exposure, since basements are often moist, and moisture and mold go hand-in-hand.

-“Mold is not just ugly looking, it’s increasingly recognized as a serious health hazard,” says Robert Weitz, a certified microbial investigator and principal of RTK Environmental Group, the leading environmental testing firm in the Northeast and sponsors of this blog.
+“Mold is not just ugly looking, it’s increasingly recognized as a serious health hazard,” says Robert Weitz, a certified microbial investigator and principal of RTK Environmental Group, the leading environmental testing firm in the Northeast.
 Mold has been known to trigger allergies that cause headaches and coughing, as well as irritate the nose, skin, and eyes.
 For people with asthma, mold can make breathing particularly difficult.

 If you think you can simply throw away paper files contaminated with mold, think again.
 Some mold spores have been known to sporulate or “throw themselves” toward moisture sources.
 Once airborne, the microscopic mold spores can easily float and be carried by the gentlest air currents.
 Additionally, there may be mold hidden behind walls, in air ducts, under floorboards, and places you’d never think of.
 It can be detected only through proper testing.